BSc Diagnostic Medical Sonography

 Entry Requirements

-- WASSCE/SSSCE with passes in Core Mathematics, English, and Integrated Science
+- WASSCE/SSSCE: credit passes (A1–C6) in Core Mathematics, English Language and Integrated Science

-- Aggregate 36 or better for WASSCE / 24 or better for SSSCE
+- Aggregate 36 or better at WASSCE (24 or better at SSSCE); stronger aggregates are prioritised for the limited sonography places

 About This Programme

-KCoHAS is a pioneer in diagnostic medical sonography training in Ghana, offering one of the few dedicated BSc programmes in ultrasound imaging in the country.
+Founded in 2017 and affiliated with the University of Cape Coast, KCoHAS is a pioneer in diagnostic medical sonography training in Ghana, among the first to offer a dedicated BSc programme in ultrasound imaging in the country.
 As Ghana's healthcare system expands and diagnostic imaging becomes central to modern clinical practice, the demand for skilled sonographers has outpaced supply.
 Hospitals, clinics, and diagnostic centres across the country are actively seeking qualified ultrasound professionals who can perform accurate, reliable scans across obstetric, cardiac, abdominal, and vascular specialisations.
 The BSc Diagnostic Medical Sonography programme provides students with a thorough grounding in ultrasound physics, cross-sectional anatomy, and scanning techniques, combined with extensive clinical practicum hours at hospitals with dedicated ultrasound suites.
 Students learn to perform obstetric scans, echocardiograms, abdominal and pelvic sonography, and vascular assessments, developing the technical proficiency and clinical judgment required for independent practice.
 The programme is affiliated with the University of Cape Coast and meets AHPC standards for allied health professional licensing.
 Graduates of this programme are among the most sought-after allied health professionals in Ghana, with many receiving job offers before completing their final year.
 Sonography offers one of the highest starting salaries among allied health careers, and the field continues to grow as more healthcare facilities invest in ultrasound technology.

 Why Study at KCoHAS?